 - Sleeping position

+Polysomnography provides a wide variety of measurements that can help your doctor evaluate sleep problems.
 Measurements are recorded by a computer system and then evaluated by the sleep technician to look for any signs of sleep issues.
-The technician will document anything abnormal that happens while you sleep, your progress through the stages of sleep, nighttime awakenings, and any disruptions in your breathing.

 After the sleep study is complete, your results will be forwarded to your doctor or sleep specialist, who will contact you to share the results as well as treatment options.
 Polysomnography can be used to diagnose a variety of sleep disorders.